Durgerdam - Coastal Retreat close to Amsterdam Sailing Boats| De Durgerdam | Luxury Boutique Hotel The Netherlands | The Aficionados

 Luxury Boutique Bedroom Suite | De Durgerdam | Luxury Boutique Hotel The Netherlands | The Aficionados

-Keeping faithful to the historic nature of the original inn, the interiors capture the essence of the nautical location.
-There are 14 gorgeous bedrooms and a couple of suites to choose from, affording all of the luxury creature comforts of a plush clubhouse hotel paired with adventurous creativity.
+The interiors keep faithful to the historic nature of the original inn and capture the essence of the nautical location.
+There are 14 bedrooms and a couple of suites to choose from, affording all of the luxury creature comforts of a plush clubhouse hotel paired with adventurous creativity.

 Gardens, pastures, verandas and the lake shoreline escort the room aspects - natural light and sea breeze (windows that open) come as a given, as does the natural wild swimming, courtesy of the infinite IJmeer lake - a perfect dip before breakfast or chill-down on the warm summery days.